ThickLimes/GCP_Housing_Prediction/README.md

 # GCP-application-chile
-An application intended to be hosted in the GCP for predicting Chilean housing prices The current code is for a demo that show's I've implemented a CI system.
-I'm going to use GitHub Actions for my CI
+An application intended to be hosted in the GCP for predicting Chilean housing prices.
+Currently, it calls a model from BigQuery for prediction.
+It relies on flask for the server and runs in production in the GCP.
+I use a local environment for developement.